Easy Dutch Oven Bread (Hunter’s Bread!)

 How not to kill your cast iron when baking bread

 We’re using a Dutch oven method to cook this bread, which is easy on your cookware.
 I see time and time again, people who are taught to heat their enamel Dutch oven on 250°C or as hot as your oven goes, without any oil basting the enamel, and preheat it for 30+ minutes.
-This is a sure way to ruin your beautiful enamel cast iron cookware, and US culinary shopkeepers just shudder at the thought!
+This is a sure way to ruin your beautiful enamel cast-iron cookware, and US culinary shopkeepers just shudder at the thought!

 If you are cooking in the oven, ALWAYS have the interior of your pot rubbed with oil or full of liquid, eg, soup, stew, etc. Otherwise, your pot may get thermal shock, and the glass-like enamel can crack.
 These are slow-cooking vessels and aren’t for dry, high temperatures.
 In Le Creuset’s wise words…”High heats should never be used to preheat a pan before lowering the heat for cooking”.